Victoria Kakoko Sebagereka: Background and education

 Sebagereka was born to Bernard Kakoko and Princess Agnes Nkwenge Bagaya Kakoko (commonly referred to as Anne Mega).

 She attended Kasukuru Palace Nursery and Kyebambe Primary School before enrolling at Bweranyangi Girls Senior Secondary School.
 She completed her secondary education at Maryhill High School in Mbarara.

 Her tertiary education was at London College, England and then Kianda College, Kenya and she qualified as a secretary.

 Career

 Activism

 Kakoko served as the Chair of the National Council of Women in 1986.
-As one of the conveners of the International Conference on Women's' Healthcare at Gayaza High School in 1990, she invited the late Philly Bongole Lutaaya to address the conference on his HIV/AIDS status.

-She then joined The AIDS Support Organisation (TASO) as a member.
+As one of the conveners of the International Conference on Women's Healthcare at Gayaza High School in 1990, she invited the late Philly Bongole Lutaaya to address the conference on his HIV/AIDS status.
+She later joined The AIDS Support Organisation (TASO) as a member.

 Politics

 During Uganda's 1994 Ugandan Constituent Assembly election, Sebagereka was elected as the delegate to represent Mukono.
-During this time, she served on the 45-man Select Committee 4 which was responsible for "discussing chapters on; the Republic, Citizenship, Local Government and General and miscellaneous provisions" in the proposed constitution.
+During this time, she served on the 45-member Select Committee 4 which was responsible for "discussing chapters on; the Republic, Citizenship, Local Government and General and miscellaneous provisions" in the proposed constitution.

 Sebagereka later on served as the Woman Representative for Kayunga in Uganda's seventh parliament.